 Who We Are

 IMERSS is a federally incorporated Canadian non-profit society (1203734-3).
 Our organization represents a multidisciplinary working group of scientists, scholars, artists and community members committed to fostering an inclusive culture of research and conservation in a bioregion currently undergoing rapid development and change.
 Engaging individuals and communities in ongoing research and monitoring, we support immersive, place-based experiences that foster awareness and respect for the Salish Sea.
 We take a networked approach to collecting, analyzing and sharing ecological data, helping to build community capacity for long-term ecological research at the local and regional scale.

 Where We Are Based

 IMERSS is based on Galiano Island, in the southern Gulf Islands of British Columbia, yet has a broad bioregional focus.
-Our existing lab facilities support work in both marine and terrestrial ecology, enabling a broad range of research.
+Our existing lab facilities support work in both marine and terrestrial ecosystems, enabling a broad range of research.